How to design low-cost

 He has proposed this workshop or consulting

-If your company makes any of
+If your company makes any products

-the products proposed above, contact Dr. Anderson for your own proposal for
+that have similar opportunities, contact Dr. Anderson for your own proposal for

 workshops or design studies that will show you how greatly lower the cost of